 Soil fertility is a measure of whether these nutrients are in the soil and if they are available to the plant.
 It can be measured with a soil test, to help you determine whether you need to fertilize.
+Typically, trees only need fertilizer when they are showing a deficiency.
 Too much fertilizer can actually harm a tree, so test before adding anything.
 Excess fertilizer often ends up in ground water, lakes and streams where it can kill fish and fertilize weedy plants.